Counseling Center Groups

-This group provides a space for graduate students to discuss and explore personal concerns and challenges, while developing a better understanding of self and others.
-Themes might include, but are not limited to: developing more satisfying relationships (romantic, platonic, and familial); difficult family and social histories; coping with the academic demands; and life transitions.
+This group provides a space for graduate students to discuss and explore personal concerns and challenges, while developing a better Understanding of Self and Others (USO).
+Themes might include, but are not limited to: developing more satisfying relationships (romantic, social, and familial); difficult family and social histories; coping with academic demands; and life transitions.
 Similar to Graduate Student USO Group, but with different name, day, & time.